 The battleground for market share in the apparel industry is often won or lost in the fine details.
 The choice of printing techniques is one way that can significantly impact the quality, cost, and appeal of your products.
-The topic between screen printing vs heat transfer continues to spark a debate.
+Aside from sublimation printing, the topic between screen printing vs heat transfer continues to spark a debate.

 This blog aims to distinguish these two methods.
 We’ll cover the pros and cons of each, their cost implications, associated production times, and suitable materials.